Linaro/lava/doc/v2/growing_your_lab.rst

 pushed *and* it is common that the device receiving the data cares about the timing of the incoming data.
 A small delay at an inconvenient point may cause an unexpected failure.
-When running multiple tests in parallel, the software pushing the files may cause problems - it is designed to maximise the speed of the first transfer at the expense of anything else.
+When running multiple tests in parallel, the software pushing the files may cause problems - it is designed to maximize the speed of the first transfer at the expense of anything else.
 This "greedy" model means that later requests running concurrently may block, thereby causing test jobs to fail.